 This article was written immediately following the 2020 lockdown.
 We invite you to take a retrospective look at how AvreaFoster clients adapted to the unprecedented.

 We routinely check in with clients and prospects, but during the lockdown in 2020, our calls to clients took a different tone.
-We were no longer inquiring about the status of branding or marketing projects, nor about key challenges the businesses are facing.
+We were no longer inquiring about the status of branding or marketing projects, nor about key challenges the businesses were facing.
 We were all facing the same challenge.

 COVID-19 forced every business across the globe to halt and pivot operations and communications at the same time.
-At AvreaFoster, we wanted to know what communications were doing to tackle the challenge, with the hope of sharing experiences that might help others navigate unprecedented uncertainty.
+At AvreaFoster, we wanted to know what communications teams were doing to tackle the challenge, with the hope of sharing experiences that might help others navigate unprecedented uncertainty.
 In what was originally a two-part series, we presented the lessons we learned.
 Interviews originally aggregated in 2020.

 Communications Strategies Get a Shake-Up

 Chris Wyse, VP of Corporate Communications for Kimberly-Clark, stifles a faint laugh through the phone when Miller makes a comment about sales of toilet paper over the past few months.
 The virus, of course, was no laughing matter to the multinational personal care corporation that operates 90 manufacturing facilities worldwide — some of which are in China.
 “A global crisis team had been set up early on due to our mills in China,” said Wyse, “but as it became clear that things were accelerating, we needed a more robust plan.”
 Kimberly-Clark established what Wyse referred to as “very clean and clear communications.”

 - An ongoing video series featuring the CEO was created to communicate an outline of protocols for employees to follow.
 This series, to which Wyse has played writer, cameraman and sound engineer, has evolved to communicate a breadth of messages, from training and procedures for staying safe and healthy to celebrating essential workers — those continuing to work at the mills.